kimjoar/writings/views.md

 of the DOM.

-Using this trick, we can test the user view by calling `showImage` and then check that the image is present in the view, i.e. no DOM is needed as everything lives in the jQuery object.
+Using this trick, we can test the user view by calling `showImage` and then check that the image is present.
+As everything lives in the jQuery object we don't need to set up the DOM.
 Let's look at a code example using Jasmine:

 ```javascript